SketchResponse/sketchresponse/docs/getting_started.md

 * The Grader Library back-end is built using [Python](https://www.python.org/) and relies on a couple python packages that you will need to install.
 We recommend you use the [pip](https://pypi.python.org/pypi/pip) python package installer.
 If you are using an up-to-date python installation you probably already have it [installed](https://pip.pypa.io/en/stable/installing/).
 If you already have another python package manager, we only use commonly available packages so it should not be a problem.

+..* Note for Windows Users: When installing Python make sure to enable the option to add Python to the path.
+This is disabled by default for some reason.

 * You will also need to be comfortable using the command-line to execute commands.

-If you are using Windows, you should use the Git Bash Shell to execute all commands in this document.
+..* Note for Windows Users: You should use the Git Bash shell to execute all commands in this document.
+You will need to run it as Administrator to execute the *npm* and *pip* installation commands below.
+To do this, right-click Git Bash from the Start Menu and select Run as Administrator.

 If you have statisfied all of the above prerequisites, then we can start working on the codebase.